-- A. The parties agreed to implement a Collective Bargaining Process in accordance with Chapter 447, Florida Statutes and any appropriate rules and procedures.
-Salary and fringe benefits shall be automatically reopened each year.
-Either party is entitled to reopen the contract each year for the purpose of negotiating up to three (3) additional articles. - 1.
+- A. The parties agreed to implement a Collaborative Bargaining Process beginning with the 1998-99 fiscal year within the authority of Chapter 447 of the Florida Statutes and any appropriate rules and procedures.
+Salary and fringe benefits shall be automatically reopened each year, as well as any provisions imposed by the Board.
+In compliance with requirements that tentative agreement items must be formally ratified, the parties agree to establish the following protocol: - 1.
 Formal ratification votes on tentative agreement(s) by the parties shall be held as needed. - 2.
-Interim decisions to implement agreements before formal ratification shall be confirmed in writing in the form of a Memorandum of Understanding. - B. If negotiations reach impasse, the procedures as set forth in the Florida Statutes and/or the rules of the Public Employees Relations Commission shall be followed.
+Interim decisions to implement agreements before formal ratification shall be confirmed in writing in the form of a Memorandum of Understanding. - 3.
+Issues may be raised for consideration through an appropriate process at any time during the length of this ratified agreement. - B. If negotiations reach impasse, the procedures as set forth in the Florida Statutes and/or the rules of the Public Employees Relations Commission shall be followed.
 At the request of either party, a mediator shall be appointed. - C. Neither party shall have any control over the selection of the bargaining representatives of the other party, and the parties mutually pledge that their representatives will be empowered to reach tentative agreement on items being negotiated.
 Should either party utilize the services of outside consultants to assist in negotiations, the party using the consultants shall pay for any cost incurred for such services. - D. This Contract may not be modified in whole or in part except by mutual written agreement. - E. If any provision or application of this Contract is held to be contrary to law, then such provision or application shall not be deemed valid and subsisting except to the extent permitted by law, but all other provisions or applications shall continue in full force and effect.
 The parties shall either immediately meet to reopen negotiations on that provision or application or mutually agree to deal with the matter in subsequent negotiations. - F. The agreements in this Contract shall supersede any rules, regulations, or practices of the Board which are contrary to or inconsistent with the terms recorded herein. - G. There shall be two official signed copies of the final ratified Contract, one to be retained by each of the parties.
 The Board agrees to print one thousand five hundred (1,500) copies of the current Contract for distribution to new hires.
 A link will be provided to all employees during pre-planning each school year.
 The Association will be provided 500 copies of the full contract each year.